 Watching the very typical music program “kohaku uta gassen” on TV, then go to temples and shrines pray for lucks and blessings, don’t forget to enjoy the significant New Year dish Osechi!

-Find out more about Japanese Oshougatsu from our article: The Japanese New Year Oshougatsu Marks a New Beginning
+Find out more about Japanese Oshougatsu from our article: 6 Must Things to Do in Japanese New Year, Oshougatsu

 10. Relax in kotatsu